ZiadAmr/BNOPI/bnopi-stage-fmts/README.md

 + `name: String` - The name of the stage format
 + `id: String` - An id by which the stage is referred to.
 Usually an uppercase string separated by underscores, e.g. `"STOP_CONNECTION_GRAPH"`.
 + `requirements: String[]` - A list of stage format ids corresponding to the requirements of the display framework, as defined above.
++ `description: String` - A helpful description of the stage format
 + `displayFramework: DisplayFramework` - A function used to convert the instances something displayable by BNOPI (see above)
 + `editingFramework: EditingFramework` - A function used to convert the BNOPI representation back to a stage instance.